Hensonkk/NBA-VS-WNBA/README.md

 Since the datasets were not formed by an outside party, there was very little cleaning to do, however rows were sometimes dropped if they did not contain pertinent information.

 ### Sponsorship
+Sponsorship information for NBA and WNBA teams is focused on the sponsorship gained from arena naming rights to more easily quantify the data.
+Because this information is not readily available to the public from a single source, a dataset was created for the data gathered across multiple sites.
+Not all sites contained the amount paid for the sponsorships, or were missing parts of other relevant data pertaining to the sponsorship in question.
+This made the resulting dataset not as complete as it could be if the information was readily available.

+Since the datasets were formed by a outside party, much cleaning had to be done.
+However, rows were still dropped due to the aformentioned missing data.
 ### Salaries